SEARCH: Thursday, September 02, 2010

 And if that is not scary enough, there is this quote from David Katz, MD at Yale: "Children today may be the first generation in history to experience a lifespan shorter than their parents."

-Hopefully, some of these new interactive games will prevent that from ever happening.
+Hopefully, some of these new interactive exercise games will prevent that from ever happening.

 FOR MORE INFORMATION

-Several companies sell and/or install the exercise games described above.
+Several companies sell and/or install the commercial exercise games described above.
 These include:

-• Exergame Fitness USA (Palatine, IL) (www.ExerGameFitness.com) is the global leader in exergaming products and medically driven programming.
+• Exergame Fitness (www.ExergameFitness.com) is the global leader in exergaming products.
 Not only are they the largest distributor of exergames, but they also provide free grant assistance, layout design, and exergame education workshops.

 Readers may also be interested in these reviews: